dvisionlab/ditto/app/library/dicom/README.md

 - _storeStacks_: whether to tell _larvitar_ to store the series stacks before emitting the action event
 - _text_: the action title

+The default available action emitter names are the following:

+- _dicom-import-open_ to open the parsed series in your application viewer
+- _dicom-import-upload_ to upload the parsed series to your application server
+- _dicom-import-upload-and-open_ to upload and open the parsed series

 **!!!**: you can customize these steps with an array of objects using the described keys.
 The values of the keys of the object at index 0 will override the values of the keys at step 0 and so on.
 The same happens for the _actions_ array.
 Add the _steps_ key to the _options_ prop with your overrides data.
 Go to the _usage_ section to see some examples.

 ##### Customize the parsed series metadata you want to extract